Sophie and Harwood Steiger: Sophie Steiger

+Addendum : Sophie Steiger was born Sophie Halbwachs in Brooklyn, New York.
+Her parents were from Alsace-Lorraine.
+The Father was a non-commissioned officer in the U.S. Army.

 Tubac, Arizona

 In 1956, after a trip through northern Mexico, the Steigers fell in love with Arizona, and built a home and studio in Tubac, a small village 45 miles south of Tucson.
 The climate, history, and landscape reshaped their artistic interests.
 They also developed an interest in the technique of silkscreen, and fabric design.

 Fabric printing

 The couple worked closely in the design, development, and production.
 Their fabrics were a hit, earning national and international attention.

 Harwood would draw a design, and Sophie would decide if the work should be transferred to fabric, choosing the type of fabric and its base color.
 Harwood chose the silkscreen dye and would cut the designs into lacquer films.
 The stencils were placed on the silk screens and the dye brushed though the screens, a separate film and screen for each color.

 The new fabric design was a departure from Harwood’s earlier work but retained a familiar graphic sensibility.
 These new functional works reflected both Harwood and Sophies’s artistic interests – dozens of fabrics were decorative abstractions of botanical themes, others ruminations on desert animals and cactus.

 The couple produced 36 yards of fabric at a time, repeating the silkscreen process over and over down their long studio table.